ShehrozIrfan/ShehrozIrfan/README.md

 #### :man_technologist: About Me :

-- :telescope: I’m working as a Software Engineer and expanding my knowledge of Ruby on Rails and React.
+- :telescope: I’m working as a Software Engineer and expanding my knowledge of Ruby on Rails, GraphQL and React.

 - :seedling: I write technical content on:
   <div id="badges">